FreeSK8/codex/index.md

 ### FreeSK8 Mobile

-The Mobile application is a cross platform solution to monitor and configure [VESC](https://vesc-project.com/) based ESCs via Bluetooth.
+The [FreeSK8 Mobile](https://freesk8.app) application is a cross platform solution to monitor and configure [VESC](https://vesc-project.com/) based ESCs via Bluetooth.
 Learn all about it [here](./docs/freesk8-mobile/).

 ### FreeSK8 Robogotchi

-The [FreeSK8 Robogotchi](https://derelictrobot.com/collections/production/products/freesk8-robogotchi) is an advanced BLE Receiver, Datalogger, and core component of the FreeSK8 System.
+The [FreeSK8 Robogotchi] is an advanced BLE Receiver, Datalogger, and core component of the FreeSK8 System.

+The Robogotchi brings Always-On Logging as a core feature with an asynchronous logging integration with our FreeSK8 Mobile App.
 Think of it like a blackbox flight recorder for your esk8 or LEV.

-The Robogotchi brings Always-On Logging as a core feature with an asynchronous logging integration with our FreeSK8 Mobile App.

 Learn all about it [here](./docs/robogotchi/)

 ### FreeSK8 Remote (OSRR 1.0)

 The [OSRR] Open Source Reconfigurable Remote is an open spec reference design for a robust remote control device for use with [VESC](https://vesc-project.com/) based PEVs.

 Learn all about it [here](./docs/osrr/)

+### FreeSK8 netBMS

+A connected, intelligent battery charge monitor system.
+More info coming soon.

 ## About the project

-FreeSK8 Codex is &copy; 2021 by [FreeSK8 Foundation NPO](http://freesk8.org).
+FreeSK8 Codex is &copy; 2021 by [FreeSK8 Foundation NPO](https://freesk8.org).

 ### License

-FreeSK8 Codex is distributed by a [GPL-3.0 license](https://github.com/DerelictRobot/just-the-docs/tree/master/LICENSE.txt).
+FreeSK8 Codex is distributed by a [GPL-3.0 license](https://github.com/FreeSK8/codex/tree/master/LICENSE).

 ### Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Read more about becoming a contributor in [our GitHub repo](https://github.com/DerelictRobot/just-the-docs#contributing).
+Read more about becoming a contributor in [our GitHub repo](https://github.com/FreeSK8/codex#contributing).

 #### Thank you to the contributors of Just the Docs!